bassamchamaa/linkedin-ai-agent/CODEX_GUIDE.md

 - `SKIP_DELAY` or `DISABLE_DELAY`: Disable the randomized posting delay.

 ## Extending or Testing
 - Add or edit topic queries and hashtag pools in the `LinkedInAIAgent` initializer.
 - Adjust stylistic helpers (e.g., `enforce_style_rules`, `debuzz`, `curated_hashtags`) to tweak tone or formatting.
 - Modify `local_compose` templates if you need deterministic fallback copy.
 - Use the included pytest suites for integration/property checks around text sanitization and output constraints.

+## Offline Fallback
+When both Gemini and OpenAI refuse or error, the agent assembles a deterministic draft locally via `local_compose`.
+The routine stitches together stored hooks, angles, examples, and tips for each topic so you still get a polished 110–140 word post without any model calls.
+This path also handles quality-gate failures by regenerating copy offline, ensuring you never rely on external APIs to finish a run.